Rex Tillerson: Personal life

 Tillerson has been married twice.
-He divorced Jamie Lee Henry, his first wife, with whom he has twin boys.
-In 1986, Tillerson married Renda St. Clair, who has a son from her previous marriage.
-Tillerson and St. Clair also have a son, born in 1988.
-Tillerson's twin sons are engineers and hold their bachelor's degrees from the Cockrell School of Engineering at the University of Texas at Austin.
-In 2006, Tillerson was named a Distinguished Engineering Graduate.
+He divorced Jamie Lee Henry, his first wife, with whom he has two children.
+In 1986, Tillerson married Renda St. Clair.
+Tillerson and St. Clair also have a child.

 Tillerson resides in Bartonville, Texas.
 Following his appointment as secretary of state, Tillerson bought a home in Kalorama, Washington, D.C.

 He is a Congregationalist who holds a membership in the National Association of Congregational Christian Churches, a mainline Reformed denomination.
 He and his wife donated between $5,000 and $10,000 to the denomination's The Congregationalist Magazine in 2012.

 On February 20, 2014, news outlets reported that Tillerson and his wife had joined opponents of a proposed water tower that could lead to fracking-related traffic near their homes.
 Plaintiffs included former U.S. House of Representatives Majority Leader Dick Armey and his wife.
 The Tillersons dropped out of the lawsuit after a judge dismissed their claim in November 2014.

-In 2015, Tillerson was named as the 25th-most-powerful person in the world by Forbes.

 On May 16, 2018, Tillerson gave a graduation speech at Virginia Military Institute.
 In an apparent rebuke of President Trump, Tillerson warned that there is "a growing crisis in ethics and integrity".
 "If our leaders seek to conceal the truth or we as people become accepting of alternative realities that are no longer grounded in facts, then we as American citizens are on a pathway to relinquishing our freedom."